rancher/docs/content/rancher/v2.5/en/monitoring-alerting/persist-grafana/_index.md

 > - You must have the cluster-admin ClusterRole permission.

 1. Open the Grafana dashboard.
 From the **Cluster Explorer,** click **Cluster Explorer > Monitoring.**
 1. Log in to Grafana.
 Note: The default Admin username and password for the Grafana instance is `admin/prom-operator`.
-(Regardless of who has the password, cluster administrator permission in Rancher is still required to access the Grafana instance.)
 Alternative credentials can also be supplied on deploying or upgrading the chart.

+    > **Note:** Regardless of who has the password, cluster administrator permission in Rancher is still required to access the Grafana instance.
 1. Go to the dashboard that you want to persist.
 In the top navigation menu, go to the dashboard settings by clicking the gear icon.
 1. In the left navigation menu, click **JSON Model.**
 1. Copy the JSON data structure that appears.